ivanvc/starss/README.md

 # starss

-Starss is an RSS reader, based on Stringer, but real time.
+Starss is a RSS reader, inspired by Stringer, but real time.